 Two waitresses (Elizabeth Madrid and Judith Finchum, both 23) were arrested on January 19, 1966, for waiting tables in lingerie, a gimmick that had been used in the Tiki Kai in Albuquerque for some time.
 Madrid was fined $100; owner Harry Jew said that business had doubled in the single week that the two girls had been working there.
 A former waitress named Pat tells us: “(in 1966) Harry was the owner, Gordon the manager, Lou the maître D, Linda the hostess, Mike the bartender, Speedy the backup bartender, Tommy Jung the chef.
 I left Tiki Kai when I married Tommy.”

-Tiki Kai closed in 1972, became the Islander until 1975, and then Herb Wong's New China restaurant (which still served Polynesian drinks in their Kahuna Cocktail Lounge) until being demolished in 1992.
+In December 1969, the Tiki Kai became the China Town Restaurant.
+In 1971, the Denver-based Vegas show-band the Glass Menagerie purchased the building and renamed it the Islander.
+The Islander lasted until 1975, and then it became Herb Wong's New China restaurant (which still served Polynesian drinks in their Kahuna Cocktail Lounge) until being demolished in 1992.

 Today this location is the SafeSplash Swim School.